One of the most conflicting areas of marriage is finances. Therefore, we shouldn’t be surprised when this neutral topic turns into a debate.

 The spender has the mindset of, “I can’t take it with me when I die” while the saver’s mindset is, “I am still alive and I find comfort in saving money for unforeseen events.”

 While the disagreements regarding our finances will occasionally arise, there are preventative measures we can take to lessen the frequency and degree of the tension.

 The most obvious is to sit down together and create a monthly or bimonthly budget.
 Write down all your bill’s and expenses.
 Take into account expenses you do not receive a bill for such as gas, food and clothing.

-Figure out how much you usually pay for each expense and then add 10 dollars more.
+Figure out how much you usually pay for each expense and then add $10 more.
 Estimating high and coming under budget is better than the alternative.